ArashNoshadi/long-read-metabarcoding/README.md

 If you use or adapt this pipeline, please cite the manuscript:

-> He et al. (2025). *Paving the way for deeper insights into nematode community composition with long-read metabarcoding.*
+> Nowshadi et al. (2025). *Paving the way for deeper insights into nematode community composition with long-read metabarcoding.*

 License: include a `LICENSE` file in the repository (MIT is a common, permissive choice).
 Replace example contact below with a real address in the repository: